szaumoor/ZSTweaks/ZSTweaks/README.md

 I was always annoyed at how immensely more powerful Planetars are compared to Devas.
 Haste is just too good not to use.
 Devas will be permanently hasted now, same as planetars.

+**Component 3040:** Make the planetar more balanced and allow it to grant allies passive partial spell invulnerability

+Planetars have a 25% of dealing a vorpal hit with a -4 save penalty, which is even more powerful than the silver sword.
+It's a common source of cheese.
+The following changes are in:

+- Weapon are considered +5 for the purposes of what they can hit, and THAC0 bonus (weapon damage unchanged)
+- Weapon no longer vorpal, and the chances of dispel lowered to 20%
+- Dispel on hit level is now 25 instead of 10.
+Level 10 is unlikely to ever be useful by the time you get to summon planetars, and it matches their levels.
+- Deals on hit +2 cold and fire damage
+- Fiends and celestials take 4 divine (irresistible) damage on a successful hit
+- Inspired by NWN2, it also grants the planetar partial invulnerability to magic as per the Minor Globe of Invulnerability spell.
+This effect is granted to all allies near the planetar.
+That is, while the planetar is around, your party is immune to spell levels from 1 to 3.

+**Component 3050:** Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too

+I don't like being killed without any reasonable chance to defend against the killing blow other than luck or Death Ward.
+Especially with demons, who are very capricious about who to target.
+The Balor's vorpal attack has a 16% chance of killing anything forever (no resurrection allowed), and only by equipping something that grants immunity against death effects, or using Death Ward, can you avoid it.
+Therefore:

+- Probability of triggering adequately brought down to 15% chance, as intended
+- It still forces a Save vs. Death at -2 to trigger.

+In short, their vorpal weapon will be identical to the silver sword's, but will trigger 15% of the time instead of 25%.

 </details>